amlight/ofp_sniffer/README.md

 apps were tested and are fully supported (well, they should be ;)).

 This tool started to be developed after a conversation with Andrew Ragusa (a.k.a.
-A.J) from Indiana University after the NIRTD - Roadmap for an Operational SDN Workshop hosted by ESNET and Internet2.
+A.J) from Indiana University after the NITRD - Roadmap for an Operational SDN Workshop hosted by ESNET and Internet2.
 Thanks A.J. for your constant support and mentoring!!
-(Link to NIRTD workshop: )
+(Link to NITRD workshop: https://www.nitrd.gov/nitrdgroups/index.php?title=SDN_Operational_Issues_WS)

 Currently, the following OpenFlow 1.0 messages are dissected: